GL-Kageyama/Go_Goroutine_select/README.md

 ## select
 Syntax to realize value passing through channels from multiple goroutines.
-Without using select, the state of waiting to receive a value would continue, but select allows pinpoint passing of the value from the target channel.
+The use of select allows pinpoint passing of values from the target channel.

 ## Code
 ```Go